nationalarchives/ds-frontend/docs/structure.md

 The application code.

-### `app/catalogue`

-These routes are declared so we can construct URLs using the `url_for` function in this service but they should mirror the actual routes defined in the [`ds-search` repository](https://github.com/nationalarchives/ds-search/blob/main/app/search/urls.py).

 ### `app/feeds`

 The routes for the blog feed page and the RSS and Atom XML files are defined here.